tomhallmain/sd-runner/README.md

 A UI window for managing terms to filter from generated prompts.
 Add, remove, or toggle terms, and import/export your blacklist in CSV, JSON, or TXT formats.
 Terms are matched against exact words and their plurals.

+**Enhanced Security**: The blacklist features multi-level password protection with separate permissions for revealing and editing concepts.
+A default encrypted blacklist is provided for first-time users, and blacklist operations require security to be configured with user confirmation to prevent accidental data loss and exposure of problematic concepts.

 ## Password Protection

 The application includes a password protection system that can be configured to require authentication for sensitive actions.
 Access the Password Administration window using `<Control-P>` to configure which actions require password verification.

 Protected actions include:
+- Access Password Administration (defaults to protected)
-- NSFW/NSFL Prompt Modes
+- NSFW/NSFL Prompt Modes (defaults to protected)
+- Reveal Blacklist Items (defaults to protected)
-- Edit Blacklist
+- Edit Blacklist (defaults to protected)
 - Edit Schedules
 - Edit Expansions
 - Edit Presets
 - Edit Concepts
-- Access Password Administration

 Password settings are stored securely in the encrypted application cache.